tzutoo/AmpyFin/README.md

 ## Important Notes

 For live trading, it's recommended to:

-1. Train the system by running `ranking_client.py` for at least two weeks, or
+1. Train the system by running `ranking.py` for at least two weeks, or
 2. Train using the TradeSim module and push changes to MongoDB before executing trades

 This ensures the system has properly ranked strategies before making investment decisions.

-## Logging

-- `log/system.log`: Tracks major system events and errors
-- `log/rank_system.log`: Records ranking-related events and updates

 ## Contributing